Ignore writing advice, you want idea advice instead

 A metaphor instantly brings the reader to the same page as you.
 This is why so many brands desperately want to have a metaphor as their slogan; you can see it every time a startup positions itself as “Uber for X” or “Superhuman for calendar”.

 If the metaphor feels forced, it is.
 What you’re looking for is that “Oooh, so that’s what you mean!
 Why didn’t you say this earlier?” reaction.
-When you have a strong metaphor, present it as early as possible, to save everyone’s time.
+(When you find a strong metaphor, say it earlier.)

 The Idea Manifesto